 - Promotion of members’ campaigns, services and events through CFA’s web site, e-newsletter and social media channels.

-- Invitations to CFA events, which have recently included workshops on making effective connections with policy makers.
+- Invitations to participate in online and offline CFA events, including skills training, policy development and making effective connections with policy makers.

 - Strengthening of policy submissions, PR material, and your own membership recruitment efforts by making reference to membership of a peak body.

 - Access to information about consumer representation opportunities.

 - For voting members (organisation members only), the opportunity to influence CFA’s priorities and agenda by voting at the CFA AGM, nominating individuals to CFA Executive, or by joining the Executive.

 - Invitations to participate in the development of Australian and international standards for goods and services.